-Teams are sets of images; a team is expected to execute independently of other teams.
-The set of all images forms the initial team.
+“Teams” are sets of images; a team is expected to execute independently of other teams.
+The set of all images forms the “initial team”.
 The form team statement subdivides a team into a set of new teams.
 The change team construct defines a scope in which the new teams execute.